-For most of our solutions, our customers commit to contracts having terms of a year or longer, which allows us to have a consistent and predictable base level of revenue.
-In addition to a base level of revenue, we are also dependent on our ability to increase our product offerings and to cross-sell additional services to our existing customers, particularly for our security and compute solution portfolios.
-We are also dependent on our delivery customers, and to a lesser extent some security and compute customers, where usage of our solutions is more variable.
-As a result, our revenue is impacted by the amount of traffic we serve on our network and the usage of cloud computing services, the rate of adoption of gaming, social media and video platform offerings and the timing and variability of customer-specific one-time events.
+For most We primarily derive revenue from the sale of our solutions, our services to customers commit to executing contracts having terms of a one year or longer, which allows us to have a consistent and predictable base level of revenue.
+Services included in our contracts consist of security solutions, the delivery of content, applications and software over the internet, cloud computing solutions and professional services.
+In addition to a base level of revenue, we are also dependent on our ability to increase our product offerings and to cross-sell additional services to our new and existing customers, particularly for our security and compute solution portfolios.
+We are Our revenue is also dependent on our delivery customers, impacted by customer renewals, the rate of adoption and to a lesser extent some security and compute customers, where timing of customer offerings, variability of one-time events, usage of our solutions is more variable.
+As a result, our revenue is impacted by cloud computing services and the amount of traffic we serve on our network and the usage of cloud computing services, the rate of adoption of gaming, social media and video platform offerings and the timing and variability of customer-specific one-time events. network.
 Geopolitical, economic and other developments that impact our customers' businesses can also impact our ability to attract new customers or continue to cross-sell additional services to existing customers.
 Over the longer term, our ability to expand our product portfolio and to effectively manage the prices we charge for our solutions are key factors impacting our revenue growth.